How to set up a Raspberry Hotspot with Kiwix

 This window allows you to see what KIWIX Hotspot is doing.

-After you see the confirmation message that the process has finished sucessfully you may close the KIWIX Hotspot app and remove the SD card from your computer.
+After you see the confirmation message that the process has finished sucessfully you may close the Installer app and remove the SD card from your computer.

 Insert the SD card into your Raspberry Pi, connect it to the power supply and let it boot (takes a minute or two).